RAM-online27/Virtual-FPGA-Design/Readme.md

  - Field-Programmable Gate Array(FPGA) is a hardware circuit that a user can program to carry out logical operations.
  - FPGAs are beneficial for prototyping application-specific integrated circuits (ASICs) or processors
  - The advantage of FPGA beproject Virtual FPGA Lab aims to solve the problem by taking advantage of the VIZ Visualization feature in the Makerchip platform and providing visualisations of FPGA’s basic peripherals, thereby mimicking the physical lab experienceing energy-efficient, flexible to reprogram, support parallelism, decreased latency made them widely used in many applications.
- - FPGA’s are a bit costly and difficult to learn for beginners.
-Also, students don’t have access to physical FPGA Lab classes in their curriculum amidst this pandemic situation.
- - project Virtual FPGA Lab aims to solve the problem by taking advantage of the VIZ Visualization feature in the Makerchip platform and providing visualisations of FPGA’s basic peripherals, thereby mimicking the physical lab experience

 ## **_Makerchip Platform_**
  - Makerchip is a free web-based IDE as well as available as makerchip-app, a virtual desktop application for developing high-quality integrated circuits.
  - a virtual desktop application for developing high-quality integrated circuits. we can code, compile, simulate, and debug Verilog designs, with help of our browser.
 Your code, block diagrams, and waveforms are tightly integrated.